 In recent years, there has also been a slew of cosmetic surgery compensation claims relating to the use of some types of breast implants.
 As well as moving and causing mis-shaped breasts, some women also suffered ruptured breast implants.
 Breast implant replacement was the option for some women, following successful breast implant claims for the money that was rightfully owed to them.

-In our comprehensive guide, we look at breast reduction surgery and how we handle breast reduction surgery claims, cases that are personal and deeply sensitive.
+In our comprehensive guide, we look at breast reduction surgery and how our medical negligence solicitors handle breast reduction surgery negligence claims, cases that are personal and deeply sensitive.

 Not every woman is happy with the size and shape of their breast or breasts.
 Some women ‘live with it’ and live life regardless of their feelings, but others who feel they cannot do so opt for surgery.
 But breast reduction isn’t solely about ‘vanity’.
 In fact, the way we look and feel about ourselves often doesn’t come into the decision.
 Many women are offered breast reduction surgery on the NHS for medical reasons.